FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 -  :freefem:`label=` sets an integer label of triangles.

--  :freefem:`orientation=` sets an integer orientation of mesh.
+-  :freefem:`orientation=` sets an integer orientation to give the global orientation of the surface of mesh.
+Equal 1, give a triangulation in the reference orientation (counter clock wise) equal -1 reverse the orientation of the triangles

 -  :freefem:`ptmerge=` A real expression.
     When you transform a mesh, some points can be merged.